gamersekofy/fitnutri/Milestones/M1/README.md

 This is the first team milestone.
 The whole student team submits one milestone document for each Milestone 1 – 5, submission details are below.

 You will discuss ongoing work on Milestone 1 during team session in each class, and you can also send e-mail to instructor with questions.
 Document formatting (page numbers, table of contents, each section starts in a new page….) is really important when you submit technical documentation like the one in M1.

+## Checkpoint #2 General Objectives:

+The high level purpose is for student teams to choose, install and prepare IT infrastructure for the development of  team final project in CSC 648-848.
+Specifically, in M1 must achieve the following objectives working together:

+(a) Brainstorming ideas for your project

+(b) Configuring GitHub to enable team SW development Once the team agrees with the final idea for the project, choosing a SW stack and delivery platform and service provider from given list
+Getting your choices from above approved by Class Instructor Creating a joint WWW page with info about team members using above infrastructure (this page will be graded but will also serve as ABOUT page for your team application)